maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

-# History of previous versions of STACK
+# STACK Development History

 For current and future plans, see [Development track](Development_track.md) and [Future plans](Future_plans.md).

+## STACK 4.0.1

+Released August 2017.

+This is a bug-fix release, mostly associated with the upgrade process from version 3.X to 4.X.

+* Fix a bug in the upgrade script.
+* Fix a bug in the testing procedure in the "question test" script, and improve the way deployed versions are tested.
+* Make SVG the default image format for pictures created by Maxima.
+(Old .png code left in place in this release, but no user option to access this functionality.)

+## STACK 4.0

+Released August 2017.

+**STACK 4.0 represents a major release of STACK and is a non-reversible change, with important differences which break back-compatability.**

+Note that much of the underlying code in this development have been used at Aalto for many years, with complex questions.
+We believe these are battle tested improvements in the functionality.

+STACK 4.0 includes the block features and other important changes in CASText.

+* To generate the LaTeX displayed form of a CAS variable in castext you must use `{@...@}`.
+Note the curly braces which now must be used.
+We have an upgrade script for existing questions.
+* To generate the Maxima value of a CAS variable in castext you can use `{#...#}`.
+This is useful when interfacing with other software, or showing examples to students.
+* CASText now supports conditional statements and adaptive blocks.
+See [question blocks](../Authoring/Question_blocks.md).

+Other changes.

+* The question note is no longer limited in size.
+* Mathematics in LaTeX can no longer be supported with `$..$` or `$$..$$`.
+This useage has been discouraged for many years, and we have a long-standing "fix" script to convert from dollars to the forms `\(..\)` and `\[..\]`.
+* Remove the artificial limit on the size of CASText.
+We now rely on surrounding limits, like POST requests and database limits.
+This may result in ugly errors, but we need larger limits to accommodate interactive elements embedded into text fields.

 ## STACK 3.6

 Released July 2017.

+This release developed the first version of an input to assess line by line "reasoning by equivalence" input.
+See the documentation on [equivalence reasoning](../CAS/Equivalence_reasoning.md).

-New features and enhancements in this release.
+Other new features and enhancements in this release.

 * Modify the text area input so that each line is validated separately.
 * Add a "scratch working" input type in which students can record their thinking etc. alongside the final answer.
 * Support for intervals in STACK, using the Maxima syntax `oo(a,b)` for an open inteval \((a,b)\), `cc(a,b)` for an open inteval \([a,b]\) and `oc(a,b)`, `co(a,b)` for the half open intervals.
 * Much better support for solving and dealing with single variable inequalities.

-This release developed the first version of an input to assess line by line "reasoning by equivalence" input.
-See the documentation on [equivalence reasoning](../CAS/Equivalence_reasoning.md).

 ## Version 3.5.7